-The Annual Performance Plan (APP) 2023/2024 of the Afrikaanse Taalmuseum en -monument (ATM) frames and encapsulates the commitment of the Council to promote good corporate governance.
-The Council continues to place at the forefront of its focus on advancing the ATM as an inclusive, transformed and living institution that promotes social cohesion and nation-building.
-This APP is aligned with the Strategic Plan 2020-2025 of the ATM, which embodies the strategic objectives of the Department of Sport, Arts and Culture (DSAC).
+The Annual Performance Plan (APP) 2024/2025 of the Afrikaanse Taalmuseum en -monument (ATM) conveys Council's continued determination to promote good corporate governance.
+The Council remains set upon building out the ATM as an inclusive and transformed living institution that advances social cohesion and nation-building, and that embraces all South Africans, whether Afrikaans is their mother tongue or not, and even those that do not speak Afrikaans.
+We truly want to be a national and indeed an international asset.
+This APP is aligned with the Strategic Plan 2020-2025 of the ATM, which contains the strategic objectives of the Department of Sport, Arts and Culture (DSAC).
+It is the final instalment in that Strategic Plan.
+In a sense, therefore, it is its culmination.